Redesigning Design Weeks

-During Milan Design Week 2025, Nieuwe Instituut and Milan-based cultural organisation cheFare launch CIVICITY: the first edition of multi-year residency programme Redesigning Design Weeks, inviting designers to critically rethink the social and environmental impact of design events on their host cities.
-During CIVICITY, the first resident designers Pete Fung and Studio-Method explore issues of social sustainability surrounding Milan Design Week.
+In 2025, Nieuwe Instituut and Milan-based cultural organisation cheFare launched CIVICITY: the first edition of multi-year residency programme Redesigning Design Weeks, inviting designers to critically rethink the social and environmental impact of design events on their host cities.
+At Milan Design Week 2026, the resident designers of 2025 (Pete Fung and Studio Method) present their results, while 2026 residents Demo– practice and Ned Kaar provide insight in their first explorations.

 Design weeks around the world have become key events where designers, companies and visitors can meet and exchange ideas, expertise and ambitions.
 But with such events increasingly contributing to local pollution, rising living costs, housing crises, social inequality and over-tourism, the current design-week model is unsustainable.